PGBI/kong-dashboard/README.md

 ## Compatibility

-Current version of Kong dashboard is compatible with Kong 0.6.x, 0.7.x and 0.8.x.
-It is not yet compatible with Kong 0.9.x
+Current version of Kong dashboard is compatible with Kong 0.6.x, 0.7.x, 0.8.x and 0.9.x.

 ## Presentation